MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 - Stress testing
 - Integrating new code

+The Address Sanitizer is a compiler and runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
+Compiling with `cl -fsanitize=addres` is a powerful alternative to both [/RTC](..\..\build\reference\rtc-run-time-error-checks.md), and [/analyze](../..\code-quality/code-analysis-for-c-cpp-overview.md).
+It provides run-time bug-finding technologies which leverage your existing build systems and existing test assets.

-The Address Sanitizer is a compiler and runtime runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
-Many projects can enable the Address Sanitizer with a project setting, or a single additional compiler switch: `-fanitize=address`.
-The new flag is compatible with all levels of optimization.
-There are conflicts in three compilation modes: [edit-and-continue](), [incremental linking](), and [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160).
+ Projects can enable the Address Sanitizer with a project setting, or a single additional compiler switch: **-fanitize=address**.
+The new flag is compatible with all levels of optimization but it is not compatible with three compilation modes: [edit-and-continue](), [incremental linking](..\..\build\reference\incremental-link-incrementally.md), and [/RTC](..\..\build\reference\rtc-run-time-error-checks.md).
 Apart from those three modes, all other configurations are supported when targeting x86 and x64.

-Compiling with `-fsanitize=address` is a powerful alternative to both [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160), and [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160).
-It provides run-time bug-finding technologies which leverage your existing build systems and existing test assets.
+The Address Sanitizer is integrated with the Visual Studio the project system, CMake system and the IDE.

-We also link a new library to your executable.
-By setting the environment variable via **`set ASAN_SAVE_DUMPS=”MyFileName.dmpx”`** your program can automatically create a new type of crash dump file that will contain extra meta-data for post-mortem debugging.
-These dump files can be displayed off-line, with Visual Studio's new debugger IDE.
-These dump files are an enabler for:
+Using the flag -fsanitize=address, the driver (cl.exe) will link a new library with your executable.
+This library enables integration with the IDE and it can optionally create a new crash dump file.
+Setting an environment variable via `set ASAN_SAVE_DUMPS=”MyFileName.dmpx”`your program can automatically create a new type of crash dump file that will contain extra meta-data for efficient, post-mortem debugging of **precisely diagnosed bugs**.
+These files facilitate using the Address Sanitizer in:

 - On-premise single machine or distributed testing
 - Cloud based workflows for testing

-These test systems can store the dump files, with **precisely diagnosed bugs**, for later viewing super imposed on your source code in the IDE.

 ### Installing the Address Sanitizer

 Simply  [**install the Address Sanitizer functionality**]().

-After installing you can build your executables with the `-fsanitize=address`compiler switch using any of the following:
+After installing, you can build your executables with the `-fsanitize=address`compiler switch using any of the following:

    - Command line
    - Visual Studio project system
-   - Visual Studio Cmake make integration
+   - Visual Studio CMake integration

  You simply run your program normally.
 This will light up [many types of precisely diagnosed bugs](#errors).
 These [errors can be reported three (3) ways](#TBD): in the debugger IDE, on the command line or stored in a new type of dump file for precise off-line processing.